 She will hopefully join her half sister Highfox Felicity and Highfox Faith as the 'next' generation of mares here at Highfox,

 At the present time our main breeding mare is Highfox Evensong and we have the veterans (all now twenty years plus!), Rainy Day Girl, Highfox Forever and Highfox Finale.
-The gelding Highfox Soloist came back home in 2012 and is semi-retired now and looking after the babies, a part-bred New Forest gelding Trenley Tomorrow by Holybrook Tinker and of course Highfox Hunky Dory.
+The gelding Highfox Soloist came back home in 2012 and is semi-retired now and looking after the babies, a part-bred New Forest gelding Trenley Tomorrow by Hollybrook Tinker and of course Highfox Hunky Dory.
 Pictured here after standing Mountain and Moorland Champion at his first show in May 2018 is now with Ann Partington in Follifoot, near Harrogate and his full brother the stallion Highfox has returned home and hopefully will be another excellent performance pony onSkyfallce broken.